Nevada Competitor Comparison: Intermountain Wind & Solar

 Sometimes solar companies have extra perks that make using them a little more appealing than others.
 While these often aren’t deal-breakers, they oftentimes push prospects into the customer phase in scenarios that would otherwise be a toss-up.

 Paying Solar Forward

 One of Go Solar Group’s value-adding points in comparison to IWS is its humanitarian efforts.
-The owners at Go Solar Group started this company so they would have the means to helps others.
-Go Solar Group does this by microfinancing solar solutions in Uganda villages and contributing to boarding schools with clean reading light through the non-profit 1heart1mind.
+The owners at Go Solar Group started this company so they would have the means to help others.
+Go Solar Group does this by microfinancing solar solutions in Uganda villages and contributing to boarding schools with clean reading lights through the non-profit 1heart1mind.